Kingston Parks & Recreation

 KYSO Field Use Policies & Procedures

 Please read the Field Use Policies and Procedures carefully.
 It is the responsibility of the KYSO President to communicate/share this information with all organizations of the KYSO organization.
-Compliance with all of the information outlined below will ensure a cooperative partnership between the Town of Kingston and the Kingston Youth Sports Organization.
-If you have any questions, please call the Recreation Department Office; 781-585-0533.
+Compliance with all the information outlined below will ensure a cooperative partnership between the Town of Kingston and the Kingston Youth Sports Organization.
+If you have any questions, please call the Parks & Recreation Department Office; 781-585-0533.

 • Insurance Requirements: All KYSO organizations are required to provide the Recreation Office with an insurance binder showing that their program has the coverage described below for their season.
 Said policy is to insure both participants and spectators.